ArikBartzadok/my-portfolio/README.md

 This page was created to publicize the **skills** that I developed and to return to society part of the **knowledge** I acquired.

+### Welcome to my little big universe!

+## Lighthouse Audit Score

 This website was developed with GastsbyJS, ReactJS, NodeJS and GraphQL.

-## Welcome to my little big universe!

 ## Author